cinema is, by its very nature, designed to challenge many

 I don't much like knowing exactly how a film is going to

-play out even before the opening credits have run, and when
+play out even before the opening credits have concluded, and when

 a thriller bends realism in a manner that would sit better